kolemannix/arraymap-js/README.md

 # What

-A thin wrapper around ES6 "Map" that provides both array-like and map-like methods and functions.
+A thin wrapper around Array and some Maps that provides relatively efficient array-like and map-like methods and functions.
+Index-based operations and key-based operations are both usually constant time.

 # Why